DevExpress/dotnet-eud/interface-elements-for-desktop/articles/map/selection.md

 ---
 # Selection
 To select a map item, do one of the following:
-* Tap a map item on a touchscreen device;
+* Tap a map item on a touchscreen device.
 * Hover over a map item with the mouse pointer and click it.

-To select multiple map items, do the following:
+If multiple selection is enabled, you can sequentially click several items to select them.
+To select multiple map items within a rectangular area, do the following:
-* Hold the **Shift** key and the left mouse button;
+* Hold the **Shift** key and the left mouse button.
-* Drag the mouse pointer, to mark an area that includes the desired map items;
+* Drag the mouse pointer to mark an area that includes map items to be selected.
 * Release the left mouse button.
-All map items within the area will be selected.
+All map items within the area are selected.

 ![XtraMap_ItemMultiselection](../../images/img24650.gif)